Looking for a healthy winter squash soup that is delicious and easy to make?

-Since the soup is pureed, there aren’t any vegetable that will go limp in the freezer!
+Since the soup is puréed, there aren’t any vegetables that will go limp in the freezer!

 I prefer to use wide-mouth, pint-sized mason jars since they make the perfect lunch portion!

-When you are ready to eat the soup, simply grab the soup out of the freezer a day or two before you want to eat it and it will thaw completely in the fridge.
+When you are ready to eat the soup, simply grab the soup out of the freezer a day or two before you want to eat it and allow it to thaw completely in the fridge.

 Or if you need it in a pinch, thaw the soup container in cool water until it has thawed enough that it comes out.